Lorenzobettega/simplesearchdropdown/README.md

 # Search Dropdown
-Search DropDown is a dropdown that offers a search bar.
+Search DropDown is a dropdown that offers a search bar, multiple and single selections.

 ## Import
 ```dart